MicrosoftDocs/power-automate-docs/flow-docs/billing-questions.md

 # Billing and metering questions

 This article answers frequently asked questions regarding billing and metering in Microsoft Flow.

+>[!NOTE]PowerApps and Microsoft Flow will use a [new licensing model](https://docs.microsoft.com/power-platform/admin/powerapps-flow-licensing-faq) starting in October, 2019.

 ## Where can I find out what pricing plans are available?